 top of page

-• Writer's pictureCoach Patty, HealthSmart!
+Writer's pictureCoach Patty, HealthSmart!
 Kids

 A young Asian boy making a funny face as an adult tries to spoon feed him

 As parents, we often find ourselves scratching our heads over our child's food preferences.
 One day they're all about macaroni and cheese, the next they're pushing it away like it's out of style.
-If you've ever wondered why your little one seems to have such particular tastes when it comes to food, you're not alone.
+If you've ever wondered why your child seems to have such particular tastes when it comes to food, you're not alone.
 The connection between sensory processing and picky eating might hold the answers you've been searching for.

 Sensory Processing: The Gateway to Understanding Picky Eating